 State your cancellation policy clearly and simply

 Keep your statement concise, easy to understand, and inclusive of all information a client needs to be accountable.

 For example: Our office has a cancellation policy such that clients must give notice more than 24 hours in advance of their appointment.
 If cancelling within 24 hours but before the appointment window, you will be charged a fee of $30.
 No-shows will be charged the full out-of-pocket fee for their appointment.

 Post it in your office, include it as part of initial paperwork, or state it on your website when clients book with you.
-It’s hard to enforce a policy retroactively, so make sure clients know what they’re signing up for when booking with you!
+When sending out appointment reminders, clearly state the cancellation policy within the text so that clients won’t feel like It was a “hidden” policy.
+It’s hard to enforce a policy retroactively, so make sure clients know what they’re signing up for when booking with you.

 Establish a Protocol For Payment